fictitious/solid-devtools/doc/parts.md

 Runs in every page as early as possible, and injects the script to create the hook in the "javascript on the page" [isolated world](https://developer.chrome.com/docs/extensions/mv3/content_scripts/#isolated_world).

-### content-script-relay
+### content-script-passthrough

-Creates another relay for passing messages between devtools page and solid js code.
-The script is executed when the message relay in the background worker accepts the connection from devools page.
+Creates another passthrough for passing messages between devtools page and solid js code.
+The script is executed when the message passthrough in the background worker accepts the connection from devools page.
 The script passes messages to/from the solid js code via `window.postMessage()`.

 ### on-panel-deactivated

-Executed from the background worker relay when devtools page is disconnected.
+Executed from the background worker passthrough when devtools page is disconnected.
 Resets session storage item which is used to detect if solid devtools panel is active or not.